globant-ui/css-training/content/accessibility/how.md

 ## How do i use it

 In this first example, we have an HTML snippet without ARIA attributes.
-Theres no indication of what each <li> means not any button.
+There's no indication of what each <li> means nor any button.

 ```HTML
 <!-- This is a tabs widget.
 How would you know, looking only at the markup? -->